Zaltarba/blog/_posts/2025-09-27-FactorModelSDFLink.md

 ### From Factor Models to the SDF

-Now consider the reverse.
 Suppose we have a factor model:

 $$
 r_{i,t+1} = \sum_{k=1}^K \beta_{ik} F_{k,t+1} + \epsilon_{i,t+1}, \quad i = 1, \dots, N